KillingSpark/zstd-rs/Readme.md

 1. Decode all the decode_corpus files (1000+) I created locally
 1. Calculate checksums
 1. Act as a `zstd -c -d` dropin replacement
+1. Can be compiled in a no-std environment that provides alloc

 ## Cannot do